Camilla had no end game to be Queen, insists son

 "She married the person she loved and this is what happened."

-Asked if it is weird to think of Camilla as "the Queen", Mr Parker Bowles, who is a food writer and critic, said: "Not really because she's still our mother.
+Asked if it was weird to think of Camilla as "the Queen", Mr Parker Bowles, who is a food writer and critic, said: "Not really because she's still our mother.
 I say 'our' but not the royal 'we', speaking for my sister and me.
 She's our mother."

-Mr Parker Bowles, and his sister Laura Lopes, are Camilla's children from her marriage with retired British military officer Andrew Parker Bowles.
+Mr Parker Bowles, and his sister Laura Lopes, are Camilla's children from her marriage to retired British military officer Andrew Parker Bowles.

-Camilla divorced Mr Parker Bowles in 1995, and later married Charles in a civil ceremony at Windsor Guildhall in April 2005
+Camilla got divorced in 1995 and later married Charles in a civil ceremony at Windsor Guildhall in April 2005.

 Prince Harry made headlines at the beginning of the year for what many saw as a scathing attack of his stepmother's character.